thedummyprogrammer/csharp-push-notification-lib/README.md

 # csharp-push-notification-lib
-An open source C# library to manage push notification in your .NET applications
+A simple open source C# library to manage push notification in your .NET applications